icebreakerone/ib1-technical-docs/docs/metadata.md

 `ib1:heartbeatDescription`
 : The URL of an OpenAPI file (with Server specified as `dcat:endpointDescription`), which contains a single Path with a 200 response defined.
 This term will typically be the URL of one of a small number of standard OpenAPI files published in the Registry.

-Any additional metadata may be added.
+Any additional metadata defined by published Standards may be added.

 ## Dataset metadata fields